Synchronicity From Synchronized Chaos: Summary and Concluding Remarks

 \section{Summary and Concluding Remarks}

 In the foregoing sections, we have attempted to show that the synchronization of loosely coupled chaotic systems approaches the philosophical notion of highly intermittent, meaningful synchronicity more closely than commonly thought.
 Synchronized chaos is highly intermittent in a natural setting (Section \ref{sec:back}).
-As with philosophical synchronicity, it describes the relationship between the objective world and a perceiving mind (Section \ref{sec:percept}).
+As with philosophical synchronicity, it describes the relationship between the objective world and a perceiving mind or computational model (Section \ref{sec:percept}).
+The phenomenon typically involves the coincidence of coherent structures, to which meaning can be attached (Section \ref{sec:meaning}).
 Central to our thesis is a relationship between internal synchronization within a system, and external synchronizability with another physical system or with a model.
-That relationship, which was described in Section \ref{sec:meaning}, is in accord with common wisdom: An objective system with a high degree of internal synchronization is more easily perceived/understood, an internally coherent individual can more easily engage the world, a nation that functions cohesively can play a greater role internationally, coherence in human society is accompanied by a more harmonious relationship with the physical environment, etc. In all such cases, the internal relationships, which are ``meaningful" by our definition, would commonly be taken as meaningful in reality.
-Arguably, they are even more meaningful because of any synchronous relationship with the external world.
+That relationship, which was described in Section \ref{sec:meaning}, is in accord with common wisdom: An objective system with a high degree of internal synchronization is more easily perceived/understood, an internally coherent individual can more easily engage the world, etc. And accordingly, that relationship is currently proving to be a useful design principle in computational modeling, as described in Section \ref{sec:comp}.